JorgeLGonzalez/dungeon_crawl_p2p/README.md

 ### System Sequencing

-The `GameState::InGame` state is by far the most complex.

-#### OnEnter(GameState::InGame)
+#### OnEnter(GameState::DungeonSpawning)

-It is helpful to be deterministic in the order of entity spawning when debugging GGRS.
-Below is the sequence of system sets that run when entering the `GameState::InGame` state:
+The `DungeonSpawning` state is entered when starting the game (after all players have joined) as well as when changing levels.

 ```mermaid
 flowchart TD